tatashii/Database-Design-1/README.md

 Describe the relationships between the entities, specifying primary and foreign keys.

+You can see relationships among entites in the system in Draw the ERD Diagram section.

 ---

 ## 📊 Draw the ERD Diagram of This Sample Schema